17 Ways to Optimize and Speed Up WordPress Sites

 Read my MDDHosting Review to know how a great web host can benefit you and save you hassles in the long run.

 If you wish to receive WordPress-specific support from your host, you can try a managed WordPress host.
-WPEngine is a fast growing reputable host that specialises in WordPress hosting.
+WPEngine is a fast growing reputable host that specializes in WordPress hosting.
+More “well-known” options include BlueHost and InMotion Hosting.

 #2: Use A Fast Theme/Framework